jg223fp/Thermal_sensor_drone/doc/setup.md

 # Setup
+We have chosen to use LoRa connection for the data sent by the drone.
+We know that this may not not be the best solution fot the project beacuse of LoRas limitations in bandwidht.
+TTN has a fair access policy of 30 seconds per day for uplinks, and 10 messages per day for downlinks.
+A more suitable solution for us would proberly be a strong WiFi covering the waste facility.
+But this project is also about learning and LoRa is a new and exciting technique.
+Thats why we still choose to go with it.
+It also has the advantages of long range, low cost and low power consuption.

 ## Setting up TTN
 Here is a short explenation of how to set up The Things Network(TTN) when sending your data by LoRa.